List of Bones characters: Jacob Broadsky

-Jacob Broadsky (season 6) is an ex-military sniper turned vigilante who was once a friend and fellow soldier alongside Seeley Booth.
+Jacob Ripken Broadsky (season 6) is an ex-military sniper turned vigilante who was once a friend and fellow soldier alongside Seeley Booth.
 He served in the Gulf War before joining a hostage rescue team in Texas.
 During this time, he developed a reputation as being the "Hand of God".
 After one incident in which he killed a gunman without authorization, Broadsky went into hiding and began using other sniper's names—including Booth himself—as aliases.
 He also developed a personal agenda to assassinate anyone he believed didn't deserve to live, and was willing to kill innocent people who got in his way or defied him (referring to their deaths as "collateral damage").
 Broadsky would often contact a victim or former associate of a chosen target and offer his services in exchange for payment, (sometimes the amount of money would be symbolic of the chosen target's crimes).

 Broadsky first appears in the Season 6 episode "The Bullet in the Brain" in which he kills Heather Taffet, the Gravedigger, on her way to an appeal, after getting himself hired by James Kent—the father of two of the Gravedigger's victims.
 He also killed a prostitute in order to use her apartment to assassinate the Gravedigger.
 Booth tracks Broadsky down but he escapes.
 Broadsky appears again in "The Killer in the Crosshairs" in which he kills another criminal—a counterfeiter named Walter Coolidge.
 Booth and Brennan are able to stop him from claiming another victim when Booth (as a skilled counter-sniper) uses Broadsky's own tactics against him but only has a clear shot at his rifle, disarming him and giving Broadsky the chance to escape again.
 Broadsky returns again in the episode "The Hole in the Heart", in which he kills a former army associate for his rifle (to replace the one Booth destroyed in the previous episode).
 He then shoots and kills Jeffersonian intern Vincent Nigel-Murray with a bullet meant for Booth.
 Booth and the Jeffersonian team finally track Broadsky down to his hiding place on a cargo ship.
 Booth then confronts and shoots Broadsky in the leg, and captures him.